 The saying goes ‘A wise man climbs Fuji once and a fool twice’, but that degree of true wisdom is generally learned the hard way.
-Thankfully I choose to follow the path of wisdom for once as opposed to the latter.
+Thankfully I chose hiking Mt Fuji once as opposed to the latter.

 Mt Fuji is Japan’s highest mountain and the crowning glory of the vast and extremely beautiful Fuji-Hakone-Izu National Park.
 A perfectly symmetrical volcanic cone, the mountain is a near-mythical national symbol and equally respected and feared.
-I was informed that all Japanese people must climb at one time in their lifetime.
+I was informed that all Japanese people must enjoy hiking Mt Fuji one time in their lifetime.

 Nightlife in Tokyo

 I ventured out to a restaurant/sit down pub in the Tawaramachi area of Tokyo called Kamaya Bar.
 You enter, point to the food which looks appetising, order a pint which looks more like a German Oktoberfest stein, and a local sweet spirit with a sting called Denki Bran to warm your soul after a hearty meal.
 If you arrive in a group, chances are you won’t find space together so you sit where you can and meet the locals.
 I have been here many times and have met some characters; men who fought in the war, Japanese punks with the hipster edge, elderly parents and young children practising their English.
 But also suited workers looking for more than light refreshment to take the edge off after a day pounding numbers.
 It is unassuming from the outside but oozes personality once inside.
 It was here I met a very drunken man with broken English (but better than my terrible Japanese) who recommended I not delay in climbing Mt Fuji.
 Naturally after a few Denki Bran’s (because one is never enough right?)
 I pledged my soul to climb in a way the drunken tourist does so well.